 Sanda kickboxing is a type of kickboxing that originated from China.
-It means real fighting in English but the natives had slang for it- “technical combat” or “sharp hitting”.
-Practically it involves two fighters engaging each other without any supportive equipment.
+It means real fighting in English, but the natives refer to it as “technical combat” or “sharp hitting.”
+Practically, it involves two fighters engaging each other without any supportive equipment.
 This form of kickboxing is unparalleled and sets its own practical style.
-It is a major martial art and very common with the Chinese.
-Its technical part involves blending the conventional fist forms of Chinese martial arts with application of unique style.
-The Chinese came to formally recognize during the “National Technique Competition” held in 1979.
-During a fight, one can attack by way of hitting, wrestling, kicking, and controlling your opponent's body movement.
+It blends the conventional fist forms of Chinese martial arts with the application of unique styles.
+During a fight, one can attack by way of hitting, wrestling, kicking, and controlling the opponent's body movement.
+The Chinese came to formally recognize Sanda kickboxing during the “National Technique Competition" held in 1979.

-Making firm and quick steps in either left, right, backwards, or forward enables you to shift the body position.
+Making firm and quick steps in any direction enables you to shift the body position.
 This is vital in maintaining body balance and enables easy defending and making diverse and quick attacks.
-In Sanda, there are nine commonly used steps; Ji, Gai, Cha, Cekua, Nei, Dian, and transferred step, forward and backward step.
+In Sanda, there are nine commonly used steps: Ji, Gai, Cha, Cekua, Nei, Dian, transferred step, forward step, and backward step..

 Defending yourself is the ultimate purpose of training in Sanda.
-You must protect yourself to avoid being hit or badly injure by the opponent.
-Maintaining a firm yet flexible pose gives you opportunity to hit and defend at the same time.
+You must protect yourself to avoid being hit or badly injuredby the opponent.
+Maintaining a firm yet flexible pose gives you the opportunity to hit and defend at the same time.
 A defensive movement should always be followed by a counter attack.

 A fist has to be clenched and surged in way that it has a maximum effect on the opponent.
-It must be firm, targeted and fast enough not to miss or be blocked.
-The common fist movements are; straight fist, Hooking fist, swing punch and the whipping fit.
-All are applied in different scenarios and depending on the posse of your opponent.
-Combining the quick step movements with sharp quick fists can is very effective in winning you opponent.
+It must be firm, targeted, and fast enough not to miss or be blocked.
+The common fist movements are straight fist, hookingfist, swing punch, and the whipping fit.
+All are applied in different scenarios and dependent on the posse of your opponent.
+Combining the quick step movements with sharp quick fists can is very effective in defeating your opponent.

 Leg hits can be very effective especially if the adversary is at a distance that hinders the efficient application of the fist.
-However, the leg has to moved very fast with a lot of strength and target a definite part of the of the opponent’s body.
-One can make a sweeping move, sway the straight leg or stretch it forth.
+However, the leg has to move very fast with a lot of strength and target a definitivepart of the of the opponent’s body.
+One can make a sweeping move, sway the straight leg, or stretch it forth.
 Combining the step and leg movements can be deceptive and very effective in hiding your intended hit.

-In sanda Chinese kickboxing, wrestling is used to take down the adversary.
+In Sanda Chinese kickboxing, wrestling is used to take down the adversary.
 This gives the fighter an advantage as the opponent can only make minimal moves with his hands and legs.
-Witty, subtle and quick movements of the step and leg must be made to give no room for defensive action
+Witty, subtle and quick movements of the step and leg must be made to prevent room for defensive action.

 Knee movement is one of the most powerful hits that can be applied.
-This skill is very effective while hitting head, abdomen or chest of your opponent.
-However, it can only be effective in a close fight.
+This skill is very effective whenhitting the head, abdomen, or chest of your opponent.
+However, it can only be effective in a close fight

-Perhaps this is the most effective way of winning your opponent by making quick, relentless and coordinated hand, leg and knee attacks.
+Perhaps this is the most effective way of defeatingyour opponent.
+Constant attack consists of quick, relentless, and coordinated hand, leg, and knee attacks.
 This confuses the opponent as he tries to defend the assault targeting different parts of the body.
-This gives you control over the adversary and you can make an ace hit easily.
+You then have control over the adversary and you can make an ace hit easily.

-Practicing Sanda gives a competitive edge both in martial arts and real battle.Learning Sanda can protect and self- defense.It distinguishes your ability and enhances strength, sharpness, bravery and skill.
+Practicing Sanda gives a competitive edge both in martial arts and real battle.Learning Sanda from our Chinese Shaolin kung fu masters can be very useful for protection and self- defense.It distinguishes your ability and enhances strength, sharpness, bravery, and skill.

 China Kunyu Mountain Shaolin Martial Arts Academy